Nearby Mesas - River Valleys - West End

 Some of these mesas have excellent, year-round access.
 Some are seasonal.
 Most require a well and septic system.
 Properties on these mesas are at least five acres in size with many of them being 35, 40, 100, 500 acres or more.

 Life on a mesa is different than life in a town.
 The tranquility, flexibility of land use and general awesomeness of living in the country much like what you might see in a John Wayne western is unparalleled.
 Just understand that a trip to town is usually not more than a once per day occasion.

 Mesa life is usually easier on your pocketbook with outstanding values on homes and land.
 For instance, you can buy a 7-10 acre vacant parcel on Wilson Mesa with huge views in the $300,000’s.
-You can buy a summer-only cabin in the $175,000 – $350,000 range on Hastings Mesa or you can find several 3,500 square-foot homes on select mesas in the $800,000 range.
-If you want something really special and close to town, it will be in the $2+ million range.
-These prices were accurate as of 2017.
+You can buy a summer-only cabin in the $175,000 – $350,000 range on Hastings Mesa or you can find several 3,500 square-foot homes on select mesas in the $800,000+ range.
+If you want something really special and close to town, it will be in the $3+ million range.
+These prices are accurate as of 2020.

 Have a Question?